finntegrate/knowledgebase/src/content/docs/project/charter.md

 * **Future Opportunities**: List of potential extensions or improvements to the information system
 * **Strategic Context Map**: Overview of the Finnish immigration information ecosystem to guide development

-## Next Steps

-1. (✓) Set up a GitHub [repository](https://github.com/finntegrate/migri-assistant) and [project structure](https://github.com/orgs/finntegrate/projects/1)
-2. (✓) Catalog existing information resources and sources
-3. (✓) Create an initial information scraping and processing prototype
-4. (✓) Establish a basic information retrieval pipeline with test queries
-5. (✓) Build a simple information interaction interface prototype
-6. (In Progress) Conduct task-based analysis of immigrant information needs
-7. (In Progress) Expand the RAG pipeline to use purpose-specific information agents
-8. (In Progress) Create a data orchestration platform for scheduled information updates
-9. (In Progress) Develop project documentation and online presence
-10. (In Progress) Establish connections with potential partner organizations
-11. (Planned) Research Finnish government AI guidance and initiatives related to administrative support
-12. (Planned) Begin pragmatic outreach to strategic partners like Migri
-13. (Planned) Create and distribute a user survey for information needs assessment
-14. (Planned) Develop a specialized Migri Interview Simulation prototype based on task analysis
-15. (Planned) Evaluate architecture for frontend/backend separation
-16. (Planned) Implement improved UI with SvelteKit based on information interaction research
-17. (Planned) Develop a dedicated API with FastAPI
-18. (Planned) Conduct user testing of information-seeking patterns and gather feedback
-19. (Planned) Document information behavior findings and prepare for expanded development
-20. (Planned) Reach out to academic researcher(s) for potential research collaboration or advisory input